Breakfast with the Bunch: Bitcoin, Belief and Bold Moves

 1 Jun, 2025

-We kicked off the return of Breakfast with the Bunch in classic ICE style – morning rides, good coffee, and even better company.
+We kicked off the return of Breakfast with the Bunch in classic Cycling Execs style – morning rides, good coffee, and even better company.
 But it wasn’t just about the bikes this time.
 Our guest speaker, high-performance coach Dr. Simon Sostaric, joined Olympic gold medalist Scott McGrory in Sydney for a chat that went way beyond watts and heart rates.

 Simon, who’s worked with big names like Oscar Piastri and Mark Webber, took us on a fascinating journey through the science of VO₂ max – how it’s more than just a number for athletes.
 Turns out, it’s a marker for living longer and stronger, even if you’re not lining up for a Tour de France stage.